 Investing also applies to concepts other than money.
-You put forth effort, time, and energy in the hopes that there is a reward at the end like working out or honing a skill.
-The reason you may equate investing to the stock market is because there is a whole network of people that surround it whose main job is to get you to invest such as advisors, companies, brokers, and traders.
+You put forth the effort, time, and energy in the hopes that there is a reward at the end like working out or honing a skill.
+The reason you may equate investing to the stock market is that there is a whole network of people that surround it whose main job is to get you to invest such as advisors, companies, brokers, and traders.
 The other types of investments don’t have such a robust network dedicated to reaching you.
 However, that doesn’t mean they are not good investment opportunities!

 There are so many ways to make money.
-The average millionaire in America has 7 different income streams.
+The average millionaire in America has seven different income streams.
 These come from one or more of the investment list above.
 If you are a little iffy about investing in the stock market, try out another investment opportunity you are more comfortable with.